 How to reduce fire risk to your thatched house

-Aside from making sure to shop around and compare the market for the best insurance deals, another way to reduce your premiums is to reduce the risk of fire damaging your home.
+Aside from making sure to shop around and compare the wider insurance market for the best deals, another way to reduce your premiums is to reduce the risk of fire damaging your home.

 Insurers will usually want to know the rebuild value of your home, which is essentially how much it would cost to build your home from scratch if it were completely destroyed in a fire.